NMLA-WorldCIST/NMLA-WorldCIST.github.io/index.md

 Budva, Montenegro

 NMLA 2020 (and WorldCIST'20) will take place at 5-star Hotel Splendid Conference & SPA Resort, located in Bečići – a picturesque bay with the cleanest waters, surrounded by a coniferous forest and beautiful mountains.
 A seaside promenade connects it with Budva, the old town, while its restaurants and nightclubs are only 2 km away.
-For more information see: http://www.worldcist.org/index.php/venue)
+For more information see: [http://www.worldcist.org/index.php/venue](http://www.worldcist.org/index.php/venue/)

 ## Contact
-E-mail: NMLA-WorldCIST@gmail.com
+E-mail: <a href="mailto:NMLA-WorldCIST@gmail.com">NMLA-WorldCIST@gmail.com</a>

 <!---
 ### Header 3